 Say goodbye to projects as you know them.
 Premiere Pro is entering a new, more feature-friendly era of collaboration.

-At this year’s Sundance Film Festival, Adobe announced a new update coming soon to Premiere Pro.
+At this year’s Sundance Film Festival, Adobe announced a new update coming soon (edit: it’s now available!) to Premiere Pro.
 And it’s sure to change the way teams use Premiere on large, multi-user projects like episodic television and feature films.

 It’s called “Productions,” and it’s not-so-much a new feature as it is a reimagining of the way a Premiere “project” is structured.
 Productions are a new way to manage projects, share assets, and keep everything organized when you’re collaborating with a team.